 Germany is a social market economy, which means that the state guarantees the social well-being of its citizens and promotes the free play of entrepreneurial forces at the same time.
 The economic order is thus anchored in the welfare state.

 The climate in Germany is relatively mild, with rare appearances of extreme temperatures or weather events.
 The climate in the north, north-west and the western “Rhineland,” is largely oceanic and rain can fall all year round—affected by proximity to the North Sea and the Baltic Sea.
 In the east, however, the climate is continental with cold winters, warmer summers, and long dry periods.
-Central and southern Germany are transition regions which vary from fairly oceanic to continental.
+Central and southern Germany are transition regions and they vary from fairly oceanic to continental.
 The warmest regions are in the south-west.

 Overview of Higher Education

 Germany has made research, development and education its priority.
 The Federal government has increased its spending on research and development since the financial and economic crisis and has kicked off several national innovation strategies and funding measures to boost its innovative strength and economic success.
 In addition to the activities carried out by the Federal Government, the Länder also support initiatives in the areas of research, technology and innovation.
 Here, they make use of the specific assets of the individual regions.

 As recent data show, this increased investment is already paying off: Germany is among the countries with a high rate of research and development and is spending about 2.9% of its GDP on research and development.

 With regard to the development of new patents that are relevant for the world market, figures show that Germany’s performance is well above average among the European countries.
 The export of technology products arising from these patents contributes significantly to Germany’s economic performance.